CEOs often fall into the trap of orchestrating meetings with their Board of Directors to:

 - Provide access to resources such as ideas, funding, customers, employees, best practices, training, partners, and perspective.

-Accountability Board members are generally also invited to attend and participate fully as Advisory Board members.
+Accountability Board members are generally also invited to also attend and participate fully as Advisory Board members as they are likely experts as something relevant to the organization, but it is rare that expert advisors also happen to be qualified to serve as Accountability Board members.

 Accountability Board Mechanics